 Common law refers to a body of unwritten laws developed over time through judges deciding cases.
 Where an employee is not limited to amounts in the ESA, the assessment of how much notice the employee should have received is based on previous legal cases and relevant factors.
 The range of notice an employee should receive, based on judge-made law, is what the phrase “reasonable notice at common law” generally means.

 Assessing the reasonable notice of termination an employee is entitled to is fact-specific and legally complex.
 Out of the hundreds of relevant factors, five common factors are often cited in deciding how much common law notice an employee should receive.
 These are referred to as the Bardal factors, named after a 1960 case.
 These factors are:

 - The nature and character of the employment;

 - Length of service;

 - The likelihood of securing similar employment considering the employee’s experience, training and qualifications.

 Although these Bardal factors are commonly discussed, remember they are a starting point.
 Determining reasonable notice of termination at common law is art rather than a science.
 It is recommended that you contact an experienced employment lawyer to assess your case and estimate what you may be entitled to upon termination.

-If you are an employer looking to dismiss an employee or an employee who has been dismissed, our team of experienced workplace lawyers at Achkar Law can help.
-Contact us by phone toll-free at +1 (800) 771-7882 or email us at [email protected], and we would be happy to assist.
+If you are an employer looking to dismiss an employee or an employee who has been dismissed, our team of experienced employment lawyers at Achkar Law can help.